-At Desautels, Professor Gagnon has been involved in the re-design and delivery of the Organizational Behaviour Course Counsellors' Program, unique to Desautels.
-The program has allowed her to directly apply her research on leader development.
+At Desautels, Professor Gagnon was involved in the re-design and delivery of the Organizational Behaviour Course Counsellors' Program, unique to Desautels.
 She has also enjoyed revising and developing the faculty's offerings in the core area of Cross-Cultural Management.
 She was proud to be awarded Professor of the Year in 2008 by the Management Undergraduate Society.
-She regularly coaches student teams for international and national case competitions, and serves on the Advisory Committee of the Teaching Executives Program.
+She has regularly coached student teams for international and national case competitions, and serves on the Advisory Committee of the Teaching Executives Program.
 Professor Gagnon has conducted a range of seminars for the McGill Executive Institute, training managers across different industries and the public sector in team building and collaborative leadership.
 Prior to joining McGill, she taught at both Oxford and Oxford Brookes Universities in the UK, and consulted in human resources and change management at KPMG Management Consulting.